imrn99/fi_stats/README.md

 - Add full support for geometric progressions in number of particle scaling.
 - Add complete correlation matrix computation instead of the current specific ones.
-- Add property check on random variables (notably in the case where variance is zero).
 - Try to compile timers file for scaling into one and handle it accordingly?